Decoherence, Branching, and the Born Rule in a Mixed-State Everettian Multiverse: The Born Rule

 \subsection{The Sebens-Carroll Program}

-\textcite{sebenscarroll2016} proposes a strategy for justifying the Born rule for Alice above: the probabilities ascribed to each branch by the Born rule are to be interpreted as Alice's \textit{self-locating} uncertainty as to which branch they're located in, post-measurement but before they observe the measurement outcome.
-In their words: \begin{quote} If we assume that the experimenter knows the relevant information about the wave function, it's unclear what the agent might be uncertain of before a measurement is made.
-They know that every outcome will occur and that they will have a successor who sees each possible result. [...]
-We must answer the question: What can one assign probabilities to?
-Our answer will be that agents performing measurements pass through a period of self-locating uncertainty, in which they can assign probabilities to being one of several identical copies, each on a different branch of the wave function. (\cite{sebenscarroll2016}, 33) \end{quote} To elaborate, their strategy relies on (i) the fact that Alice knows the universal wave function, (ii) has undergone branching due to some measurement having been performed, but (iii) may not be able to discern which branch they're on \textit{prior to observing the measurement outcome} due to each copy of Alice, post-branching, having qualitatively identical internal states as each other.
-For Sebens and Carroll, ``two agents are in the same internal qualitative state if they have identical current evidence: the patterns of colors in their visual fields are identical, they recall the same apparent memories, they both feel equally hungry, etc." (2018, 36)
+\citet{sebenscarroll2016} propose the following strategy: the probabilities ascribed to each branch by the Born rule are to be interpreted as Alice's \textit{self-locating} uncertainty as to which branch they're located in, post-measurement but before they observe the measurement outcome.
+Their strategy relies on the fact that Alice (i) knows the universal wavefunction, (ii) has undergone branching due to some measurement having been performed, but (iii) may not be able to discern which branch they're on \textit{prior to observing the measurement outcome} due to each copy of Alice, post-branching, having qualitatively identical internal states as each other.

-In this `post-measurement pre-observation' period, as they call it, the universal wave function is:
+In this `post-measurement pre-observation' period, the universal wavefunction is:

-That is, while the measurement has been performed and branching has occurred resulting in two branches associated with $\lvert\uparrow_x\rangle$ and $\lvert\downarrow_x\rangle$ respectively, Alice remains in the `ready' state because they have not observed the measurement outcome yet.
-They thus have self-locating uncertainty -- subjective credences -- as to which branch of the wave function they might be in.
+That is, while the measurement has been performed and branching has occurred (including for Alice) resulting in two branches associated with $\lvert\uparrow_x\rangle$ and $\lvert\downarrow_x\rangle$ respectively, Alice remains in the `ready' state because they have not observed the measurement outcome yet.
+They thus have self-locating uncertainty -- subjective credences -- as to which branch of the wavefunction they might be in.